CodePushGo/website/src/content/blog/en/how-to-profile-cross-platform-apps-with-capacitor.md

 ## Summary

-Use tools like Chrome DevTools, Xcode Instruments, and Android Studio Profiler to fine-tune your Capacitor apps.
+Use tools like Chrome DevTools, Xcode Instruments, and Android Studio Profiler to fine-tune your React Native apps.
 Keep an eye on key metrics and roll out live updates when needed.
 Here's what to focus on:

 -   **Profile consistently** using platform-specific tools (Chrome DevTools, Xcode, Android Studio Profiler).
 -   **Track performance and errors** in real time across all platforms.